upeshv/WP-REST-API/README.md

 **For Creating Docs page:** It will create a new page but in a draft state (for creation).

-Above all, it will also maintain the Revision of the page based on update, create.
+Above all, it will also maintain the Revision of the page based on the update, creation.

 ## Note:
 Feel free to modify the coding logic based on your requirement.
-I have few dependency of the dropdown checks, so hence my code length.
+I have few dependencies on the dropdown checks, so hence my code length.
 You should have your own.

 **Happy Coding :)**